thaotran27/mqtt-panel/README.md

 - git clone repo mqtt-panel
 - copy index.html and js dir to /var/www/html dir
 - use 192.168.0.100 on web browser with local wifi connected device

+## How to host on raspi
+- sudo install apache
+- git clone repo mqtt-panel
+- copy index.html and js dir to /var/www/html dir
+- use 192.168.0.100 on web browser with local wifi connected device